AlexisD02/Student-s-Union-Shop/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This is a detailed description of your application.
+Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have._

 ## Setup/Installation Requirements